JohnPRed/SDK4FPGA/doc/SDK4FPGA_ethernet_server_configuration_user_guide.md

 ---

-To build the software application running on the microprocessor the following steps has to be done:
+To build the software application running on the microprocessor the following steps have to be done:

-1. Once Vivado Design Suite has completed the project building on design phase 5, automatically Xilinx SDK GUI will pop up on the screen.
+1. Once Vivado Design Suite has completed to build the project on design phase 5, Xilinx SDK GUI automatically will pop up on the screen.
-2. A new SDK project will be created into the *ip\_prototype/build/prj/project\_name.board\_name/prototype.sdk/SDK/SDK_export* folder.
+2. A new SDK project is created into the *ip\_prototype/build/prj/project\_name.board\_name/prototype.sdk/SDK/SDK_export* folder.
 Where `project_name` and `board_name` are the configuration parameter defined in *configuration\_parameters.tcl* file.

 	<br><br>
 	<div style="text-align:center" markdown="1">